donnaskiez/hv/README.md

 work in progress hypervisor for learning purposes but also hoping to build something around it in the future.

 - apic virtualisation is very initial and only includes TPR shadowing.
 It technically works for a very short period but then the cpu hard faults.
-Ive tried to reference freebsd and linux but i cant seem to get it consistently working and the manual is fairly vague when it comes to TPR shadowing. unconditional io exiting is buggy and will crash u
+Ive tried to reference freebsd and linux but i cant seem to get it consistently working and the manual is fairly vague when it comes to TPR shadowing.
 - unconditional io exiting is buggy and will crash u

 ## windows versions